pyeventsourcing/eventsourcing/README.md

             return register_new_example(a=a, b=b)

 The event sourced application can be used as a context manager.
-With an instance of the application, call the factory method to get a new entity.
-Use the new entity to discover the new entity ID.
-Use the entity ID to get the entity from the repository.
+Call the application's factory object to register a new entity.
+Use the new entity's ID to retrieve the registered entity from the repository.

     with ExampleApplication() as app: